AurinaBMH/GWAS_drugs/README.md

 ### Data files

-Data files required for this project are located hosted on [this Figshare repository](https://doi.org/10.6084/m9.figshare.25356919).
+Data files required for this project are hosted on [this Figshare repository](https://doi.org/10.6084/m9.figshare.25356919).
 Raw data files are located in `data.zip`.
 Enrichment analysis results and associated files are located in `enrichment_2024.zip`.
 To perform all analyses and process the data from raw files, please download and place `data` and `enrichment_2024` folders in the root directory (23.35 GB when unzipped).
 If you would like to process all data, please follow the instructions in the data **"Data processing"** section.
 If you would like only to reproduce figures presented in the manuscript, please download pre-processed data `DataOutput_2024.zip` as well as the enrichment analysis results `enrichment_2024.zip`, unzip and place the `DataOutput_2024` (812.2 MB when unzipped) and `enrichment_2024` folders in the root directory.